moveit/moveit.ros.org/_posts/2024-08-19-gsoc-zenoh-support-and-benchmarking-blog.md

 ## Movitation

-The aims of this Google Summer of Code Project was to make [rmw_zenoh_cpp](https://github.com/ros2/rmw_zenoh) enable, benchmark the midlewares such as rmw_cyclonedds and rmw_fastrtps against some scenarios from complex robotic problems like trajectory planning and task planning to basic ROS works like basic topic subscription-publishing, service-client operations, report the found bugs to rmw_zenoh team and configure CI in a way that rmw_zenoh can be supported.
+The aims of this Google Summer of Code Project was to make [rmw_zenoh_cpp](https://github.com/ros2/rmw_zenoh) enable for MoveIt2, benchmark the midlewares such as rmw_cyclonedds and rmw_fastrtps against some scenarios from complex robotic problems like trajectory planning and task planning to basic ROS works like basic topic subscription-publishing, service-client operations, report the found bugs to rmw_zenoh team and configure CI in a way that rmw_zenoh can be supported.

-rmw_zenoh comes to the fore with some exciting features like configurability with elastic topologies, supporting a lot of protocol such as TCP, UDP, usable at WIFI networks even though it's still in development phase.
+rmw_zenoh comes to the fore with some exciting features like configurability with elastic topologies, supporting a lot of protocol such as TCP, UDP and usable at WIFI networks compared to DDS based middlewares even though it's still in development phase.

 ## Progress
 **Integration to Moveit2**